Matt explains how to get a great looking lawn through mowing, fertilising, weed control and aeration.

 Now, a fine looking lawn can be a source of great pride.
 But as we move into spring, the turf can look a bit unkempt and lacklustre, like on my lawn here.
 I’m going to show you what we need to do to get a great looking lawn this summer with the minimum amount of effort.

-I’m going to talk about mowing, fertilizer and weed control, and aeration.
+I’m going to talk about mowing, fertiliser, weed control, and aeration.

 So early spring we want to be thinking about our first cut of the season and the most important thing is to make sure you have a sharp blade.
-You can see on this hover, that is quite dull and blunted, and I’m going to put a brand new blade on there.
-Otherwise it’s just going to pull on the grass by the roots and we are going to be left with bare patches.
+You can see on this hover, that it's quite dull and blunted.
+I’m going to put a brand new blade on there, otherwise it’s just going to pull on the grass by the roots and we are going to be left with bare patches.
 Now, the other thing at the start of the cutting season to do is start with a very high cut, we just want to be topping that grass.
 On a hover we just want to be removing one or two of these spacers there, just to lift the cutting blade.

 On a cylinder mower like this Qualcast we just adjust the height of the cylinder with these adjusting screws.

 So clear any leaves or other debris before we get started.
 Consider getting yourself a garden vac if you have a particularly big area to clear.

 Try to mow as often as you can.
 It’s better to have a regular trim rather than waiting until it’s all overgrown and then having to hack your way through.
 Change direction each time you mow, and that way your grass won’t end up all leaning in direction.

 Now as you can see moss has got a bit of a hold in my lawn over the winter.
 The best thing for treating that is something like this Evergreen Complete.
 That not only kills off moss it gives it a good dose of nitrogen and that helps boost grass growth and it will also help to keep down some of these weeds.